 - Internships may be paid or unpaid.

 - Students who accept unpaid internships are invited to apply for a stipend through the Clements Center for National Security’s Summer Student Development Fund.
 Funds are limited and stipends are not guaranteed for certificate students.
+These funds are meant to cover direct costs incurred from the internship, not "lost wages."

 - The Faculty Committee reviews students’ internship experience to ensure it is relevant to security studies and was satisfactorily completed.

-- Waivers: Students may apply for a waiver for the internship requirement if they are enrolled in ROTC; have prior military experience with no major disciplinary actions against them; or have extensive prior civilian job experience directly related to security studies.
+- Waivers: Students may apply for a waiver for the internship requirement if they are enrolled in ROTC; have prior military experience with no major disciplinary actions against them, or have extensive prior civilian job experience directly related to security studies.
 The Faculty Committee reviews applications to waive the internship requirement.

 If you intend to complete the Certificate, please register: